Our Personal Travel Agents can help you plan a trip to Costa Blanca, and so much more

 Salvador Dali

-In the Plaza de Santa Maria stands Alicante's oldest building, a former granary dating from 1685.
-Ironically the city's oldest building contains its most notable modern art collection, donated by painter and sculptor Eusebio Sempere in 1977.
+Alicante's oldest building stands in the Plaza de Santa Maria, and it began as a granary in 1685.
+Today, and somewhat ironically, the city's oldest building contains its most notable modern art collection, which was donated by painter and sculptor Eusebio Sempere in 1977.
 The Museo de Arte Contemporaneo de Alicante is commonly referred to simply as MACA.
 Among the noteworthy paintings on display are those by Dali, Picasso, Calder, and Miro, and one of the highlights is the section dedicated to Sempere's own geometrical, moving sculptures.
-As other famous modern art galleries have realised, the contrast between an old building and a colourful modern art collection is striking and interesting.
+As other famous modern art galleries have realised, the contrast between an old building and a colourful modern art collection is striking.

 Elche